 Xavier Le Floch

-A Marseille resident for 30 years, Xavier Le Floch needs the sea.
-It's a source of inner peace and inspiration.
-He has been an assistant to students with disabilities for 15 years for the French National Education system, a profession that is undervalued socially but so enriching on a human level.
-He writes poetry, plays, and short stories, published in numerous collections and magazines.
-As he believes that poems should not be left to rest in books, he has long given readings, sometimes accompanied by musicians.
+A resident of Marseille for 30 years, Xavier Le Floch needs the sea.
+It is a source of inner peace and inspiration.
+For 15 years, he has worked as a teaching assistant for students with disabilities for the French National Education system, a profession that is undervalued socially but incredibly rewarding on a human level.
+He writes poetry, plays, and short stories, published in numerous anthologies and journals.
+Believing that poems shouldn't just sit on books, he has long given readings, sometimes accompanied by musicians.

 Available from December 1, 2022

 The earth turns, yes, that's for sure.
 Since the first turn of the first day.
-Without qualms.
+Without a qualm.
 In the infernal cycle of absolute indifference.
-It blooms and perishes everywhere at full speed, with great pomp or on the sly.
-Each day destroys the previous one with a single sunburst.
-And the nights cleanse the "blood-soaked walls of shame."
+Things bloom and perish everywhere at breakneck speed, with great fanfare or in secret.
+Each day destroys the previous one with a single scorch of sunlight.
+And the nights cleanse the "walls of shame soaked in blood."
 Everything seems ready for The Hangover.
-But on "a beach in the Mediterranean dream, kids dive, play, and romp."
-Spin, merry-go-round!
-Life is there, slipping between the poems for a resurrection.
-Henri Estèbe "I have disrupted the unity of time that no longer counts.
+But on "a beach of Mediterranean dreams, kids dive, play, and frolic."
+Spin the merry-go-round!
+Life is there, weaving its way between the poems for a resurrection.
+Henri Estèbe: "I have disrupted the unity of time, which no longer counts.
 In the great upheaval of life, I play with the hours like a child."